nine7nine/FSThost-pkgbuild/README.md

  - SCHED_RR also has a tunable; /proc/sys/kernel/sched_rr_timeslice_ms

 by default, sched_rr_timeslice_ms = 100 (on my 1000hz kernel).
-I haven't played with the timeslice too much, but it's possible there might be some benefit to tuning the timeslice/quantum.
+I don't recommend messing around with this, if you don't know what you are doing, adjusting the timeslice can easily hurt performance.
+This works two ways; If you set this value too small/short; you will cause overhead with too much switching between threads.
+If the value is too large; you will end up delaying other RR threads from having time on the CPU (for each thread!)...
+At best, you might be able to 'hedge your bets' a bit, slightly reducing the value - somewhere between 50-100.

+The application threads in Wine-NSPA that can use RR; don't actually need to be on the CPU non-stop.
+So having a time quantum is a good thing.
+I've selectively/carfeully chosen the threads that I allow this behaviour with and I believe that it's a good fit for Wine and our RT use-case...
+These aren't critical threads or synchronization threads (which should be FF), but these absolutely want to be RT threads.

+That all said - I still have preserved the ability to switch them to FF, if desired.

-NOTE: Jack related threads (from a VST) are still SCHED_FIFO. changing the WINE_RT_POLICY, only affects Wine's internal RT threads and our apps/VST's RT threads. -- just in case that isn't obvious.
+NOTE: Jack related threads (from a VST) are still SCHED_FIFO. changing the WINE_RT_POLICY, only affects a subset of Windows' PROCESS_PRIOCLASS_REALTIME threads, whose RT policy I allow to be set.
 ____
-  oh yeah, we can also handle niceness, but it requires running...
+  IMPORTANT NOTE:

+  you likely will need to run the below command to allow wineserver to set RT and niceness values.

+  Execute the below command;

   * sudo setcap cap_sys_nice+ep /usr/bin/wineserver

-  ...after installation or updates.
+  ...after installation and also updates.
 ____
 OTHER ENVIRONMMENT VARIABLES / FEATURES: